digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Studio support
 -------------------

-Daml Studio runs a reference model of Canton called the IDE Ledger, this ledger has been updated to support the relevant parts of the Smart Contract Upgrades feature.
+Daml Studio runs a reference model of Canton called the IDE Ledger.
+This ledger has been updated to support the relevant parts of the Smart Contract Upgrades feature.